9 Things To Know Before Moving to Aurora, CO — What Is It Like To Live In The Gateway To The Rockies

 While single-unit homes dominate much of the city, there are plenty of apartments, condos and townhouses to choose from.
 These tend to be clustered around central neighborhoods such as Aurora Heights, Aurora Hills and Village East, close to entertainment and commercial districts.
 If you value location over square footage but feel you could use a little extra space, renting a storage unit in Aurora can be a great way to enjoy your dream home without worrying about compromising.
 A storage unit is great for keeping seasonal decorations, bulky items and sports gear during the off-season, allowing you to better enjoy your home space.

-8. Is Aurora a good place to live?
+8. Is Aurora, CO a good place to live?

 Aurora is a charming Colorado city and it keeps attracting newcomers.
 Here are some of the common moving routes leading here: